Memitaru/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

-The DOM is the document object model.
-It represents the HTML page as a logical tree and allows you to interact with it programming languages.
+DOM stands for document object model.
+It represents the HTML page as a logical tree so that you can target elements to interact with them through programming languages.
+By manipulating the DOM you can add interactivity to your webpages through events and event listeners.

 2. What is an event?

 An event is an action taking place on the page such as click or resize.
-They are often used with event listeners to add interactivity to a web page.
-When the event takes place you can do things like make the CSS or HTML of the page change.
+By using an event listener you can watch for an event like click and then have it run the code you've set up.

+An example would be when someone clicks a button you have content show up on the page.

 3. What is an event listener?

-An event listener watches the page for an event to take place so it can perform the necessary action.
-Examples of events you can listen for are click,mouseenter, and keypress.
+An event listener is a line of code that watches for an event to take place on the specified element so it can run whatever code you have written for it.

 4. Why would we convert a NodeList into an Array?